Volvo Car AB (publ.) (STO:VOLCAR.B)

 Sustainability strategy targets net zero by 2040, with strong progress in electrification, circularity, and green financing.
 The EX60 SUV exemplifies innovation in low-carbon manufacturing and materials, while robust human rights and supply chain due diligence underpin responsible business practices.

-• Q1 revenue and volumes declined due to external headwinds, but profitability was maintained through cost savings and strong electrification momentum.
-EX60 launch exceeded expectations, and H2 growth is expected from new models and continued cost discipline.
+• Q1 revenue and volumes declined due to external headwinds, but profitability was stable at 2.2% thanks to cost actions.
+Electrification led growth, with BEV share at 24% and strong EX60 demand.
+H2 outlook is positive, driven by new product launches and continued cost discipline.

 • Pre-close call